abtt-decompiled/analysis/analysis.md

 Apps begin life as a folder full of text files written in a programming language, the *source code*.
 The source has two major jobs to do: it has to describe the operation of the app in perfect detail, and it also has to be readable and understandable to human maintainers into the future.
 Many developers and corporations choose to release the source code behind their apps, making them *open source*.
 With source code in hand, a developer can verify that the app works as expected, compile the source into a fresh copy of the app, and create variants of the app for their own purposes.

-However, even when the source code is not available, it's often possible to examine the inner workings of an app by decompiling the app's files, producing *decompiled code*.
+However, even when the source code is not available, it's often possible to examine the inner workings of an app by decompiling the app's files, producing *decompiled code* (sometimes also called disassembled code).
 This code is typically missing many of the details added to the source specifically to make it readable and understandable, but with patience a great deal can be learned from decompiled code.
 When the source code is available, a developer can try to check that the app in an app store matches the source code, by comparing the app's decompiled code to the source code.

 At this writing, the government of Alberta has pledged to release the source code for ABTraceTogether soon, and has not done so yet.
 But, ABTraceTogether is a modified version of OpenTrace, which does have published source code.
 This examination is based on the decompiled code of ABTraceTogether, comparing it with OpenTrace's source code.